-If Center, particularly a Deaf/Hard of Hearing School.
+If \\\\\\\\\'s condition deteriorates, as is expected, he would probably have to attend a CAM Center, particularly a Deaf/Hard of Hearing School.
 This does not present a better prospect for either.
 Owing to lack of personnel, teachers at the CAM who were trained in one special education discipline are required to work with children whose disability requires specific training that these teachers do not possess.
 Thus, specialists in visual impairment work with children with hearing impairment; teachers accustomed to working with children with mental

 &lt;sup>47 Teutla, Puebla is located 204 km from Mexico City, which requires three hours of travel by car.

-Felipe X Declaration, ¶ 11.
+&lt;sup>48 Felipe X Declaration, ¶ 11.